The theology company logo

 back

-Misner, Charles W, and Kip S Thorne, John Archibald Wheeler, Gravitation, Freeman 1973 Jacket: 'Einstein's description of gravitation as curvature of spacetime led directly to that greatest of all predictions of his theory, that the universe itself is dynamic.
-Physics still has far to go to come to terms with this amazing fact and what it means for man and his relation to the universe.
+Misner, Charles W, and Kip S Thorne, John Archibald Wheeler, Gravitation, Freeman 1973 Jacket: 'Einstein's description of gravitation as curvature of spacetime led directly to that greatest of all predictions of his theory, that the Universe itself is dynamic.
+Physics still has far to go to come to terms with this amazing fact and what it means for man and his relation to the Universe.
 John Archibald Wheeler. ... this is a book on Einstein's theory of gravity (general relativity).'

 Amazon